---

 ## Privacy and local storage

 Prompts and image inputs go only to the provider you selected for that specific workflow.
+If that provider runs on your own machine, the data never leaves your network.
 After generation, LettuceAI saves the resulting image locally so it can be reused as an avatar, a chat attachment, or a design reference.

 - Generated assets are stored locally after the request finishes.